 On Monday of Match Week, you will be notified if you haven't matched.
-At this time, you will know if you need to participate in SOAP or not.
 Here are some things to consider looking over to ensure you are SOAP ready:

+- Updated Transcript

-- Updated Transcript Request an updated MSUCOM Transcript ORDER A TRANSCRIPT FOR ERAS https://reg.msu.edu/Transcripts/Transcript.aspx Once logged on follow directions to electronically send transcript to COM.transcript@campusad.msu.edu A130 East Fee Hall, Attention: ERAS - Updated Scores: Be sure that your COMLEX/USMLE scores are up to date.
-Be prepared to advise programs about a new result if the transcript is lagging.
+- Request an updated MSUCOM Transcript

+- > ORDER A TRANSCRIPT FOR ERAS

+Once logged on follow directions to electronically send transcript to transcript@com.msu.edu

+A130 East Fee Hall, Attention: ERAS

+- Updated Scores Be sure that your COMLEX/USMLE scores are up to date. - Update personal statement

-Part 4: Prepare for SOAP Week
+PART 4: PREPARE FOR SOAP WEEK